Red-footed falcon: Threats

 A major impact on the red footed falcon's population is loss and degradation of natural nest sites.
 Rooks and rookeries are regularly attacked, by shooting into the nests, killing birds and cutting down the trees they were living in for the wood.
 Pesticides are also a huge threat as they are depleting their natural food sources, making food competitive.
 There is also an increased mortality caused by electrocution due to the bird's habit of sitting perched on power lines.
 From 1980 to 1999 intensive poisoning of rooks in Hungary forced the species to change its nest site selection habits, and large colonies have nearly disappeared there as a result, with only 38% of the population breeding colonially.
 As productivity is generally greater in larger colonies, further decreases may occur.
 The species appears to be hunted opportunistically during migration.

 Conservation

 The global population of red-footed falcon is estimated to be between 300,000-800,000 individuals, with 26,000 to 39,000 pairs in Europe.
-Most of the population breeds in the steppe grasslands of Russia and central Asia, although a significant amount also breeds in the Ukraine, Romania and Hungary.
+Most of the population breeds in the steppe grasslands of Russia and central Asia, although a significant amount also breeds in Ukraine, Romania and Hungary.
 In 2005, the population in Hungary was estimated to be between 700 and 800, showing a steady decline.
 Red-footed falcons can be considered as a classic umbrella species because they affect other species living in the community.
 They play a popular role in the Natura 2000 designation process.
 Therefore, locating their breeding sites or creating breeding sites by providing artificial colonies has additional conservation and socio-economic benefits for both wildlife and the local human population.